 The Health Insurance Portability and Accountability Act (HIPAA) prevents anyone not named in a signed release from receiving medical information about another adult.
 Once your child turns 18, you won’t be able to gain access to their medical status.

-3. Create a Medical Power of Attorney
+3. Establish a Medical Power of Attorney

-Once your child turns 18, you no longer have a say in their medical treatment.
+After your child’s 18th birthday, you no longer have a say in their medical treatment.
 Even if your child gets into a car accident and someone needs to make important medical decisions, you can’t do so.
-Your child may still be on your health insurance plan, but unless you have a medical power of attorney in place, a judge makes decisions about your child’s care.

-Your child can name you as their health care agent/proxy via a medical power of attorney.
-This power only kicks in if your child is unable to make their own medical decisions.
+A medical power of attorney allows your child to name you as their healthcare agent.
+This power only comes into effect if your child is unable to make their own medical decisions.

-4. Create a Living Will
+4. Draft a Living Will

 A living will states your wishes on how you want to be treated if you’re terminally ill, seriously injured, in a coma, or mentally incapacitated.
 It also includes your end-of-life decisions, such as life support treatments and organ donation.
-Your 18-year-old may want to create one if they have strong convictions about what they want.
+Your child may want to create one if they have strong convictions about what they want.

-Without a living will, the medical power of attorney will give you, the parent, the right to make health-care decisions, but these decisions may not be what your child wants if they never made it known.
+Without a living will, the medical power of attorney will give you, the parent, the right to make healthcare decisions, but these decisions may not be what your child wants if they never made it known.